eclipse/kuksa.val/README.md

 ```
 Setting log level to `ALL` gives you some more information about what is going on.

+You can also edit [config.ini](./config.ini) file to configure kuksa val server.
+This file will be copied to the build directory and used als default config,
+if no other config file is specified using the command line option `-c/--config-file`.

 For more information check [usage](doc/usage.md).